-The MCO shall report to LDH all "transactions" with a "party in interest" (as such terms are defined in Section 1903(m)(4)(A) of the Social Security Act and D(A-B)), as required by Section 1903(m)(4)(A) of the Social Security Act.
+The MCO shall report to LDH and, upon request, to the Secretary of the Department of Health & Human Services (DHHS), the Inspector General of the DHHS, and the Comptroller General a description of transactions with a party in interest (as defined in Section 1318(b) of the Public Health Service Act), as required by Section 1903(m)(4)(A) of the Social Security Act.
 The MCO shall make the information reported pursuant to this section available to its enrollees upon reasonable request.